 Life has recently dealt all of us a big challenge that calls for some serious coping strategies.
-We were all just rolling along, minding our own business and wham we got hit by this unexpected event.
+We were all just rolling along, minding our own business, and wham we got hit by this unexpected event.
 Isn’t that the kind of stuff that only happens somewhere else far away, or better yet, only in movies?
-But here we are staying home as if our lives depended on it.
+But here we are staying at home as if our lives depended on it.
 Wait a minute…

 A few years ago, our family life was turned upside down in a similar fashion.
 From one moment to the next everything we had taken for granted changed with my husband’s throat cancer diagnosis.
 Suddenly, I was more than his wife, for a time I became his caregiver.
 The threat of cancer dominating every waking thought and creeping into whatever restless sleep I could muster.